jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/README.md

 - Risks: Rendering directly from data without reusing code can lead to duplication later—acceptable for now.
 - Assumptions: We have a container (e.g., `#club-info`) in the HTML.
 - Dependencies: None; plain JavaScript only.

+## User Stories (Class 2)

+- As a visitor, I can see two example clubs rendered as cards so that the page feels alive and informative.
+- As a visitor, each card shows seats left and percent full so that I can quickly gauge capacity.
+- As a developer/instructor, the helpers return correct values for edge cases (0 capacity → 0%) so that demos don’t break.
+- As a developer/instructor, re-rendering clears the container first so that cards don’t duplicate.
+- As a developer/instructor, percent is rounded to a whole number so that the UI is easy to read.

 ## Acceptance Criteria